dfinity/ICRC/ICRCs/ICRC-106/ICRC-106.md

 Wallet applications and token management tools often need to retrieve both token metadata and transaction history for a given principal.
 However, identifying an associated index canister for ICRC-1 tokens is currently unstandardized, leading to inconsistencies in wallet integrations.

-**ICRC-106** introduces a standard approach for:
+Standard **ICRC-106** :
-1. Indicating the presence of an index canister for ICRC-1 tokens through ledger metadata.
+1. Introduces a standard approach for indicating the presence of an index canister for ICRC-1 tokens through ledger metadata.
-2. Defining a minimal interface for the index canister to facilitate querying transaction history in a consistent manner.
+2. Defines a minimal interface for the associated index canister to facilitate querying transaction history in a consistent manner.

 This draft standard aims to improve interoperability, simplify wallet integrations, and enable token-related applications to reliably access transaction histories.
 It acts as a placeholder and documentation source until a more comprehensive standard for index canisters will be developed.